AleksaMCode/Enigma/README.md

 ### Add file
 <p align="justify">User can add files from FS to <b>Enigma EFS</b> by selecting a path to the original file, encryption and hashing algorithm.
 Files need to be added one at the time because batch import isn't supported.
 When adding a new file, user can chose to either delete or keept the original file.</p>

+### Add folder
+<p align="justify">User can add a new folder to EFS by entering folder's name.
+Folder is added at the current path.</p>

 ### Create and add new <code>.txt</code> file
 <p align="justify">User can add simple <code>.txt</code> files to <b>Enigma EFS</b> by using a build-in application text editor.</p>